timigod/api_doc/source/protocol/car_parking.html.md

 # Bid

 A bid to provide a parking service.
-Typically sent from a parking space to a vehicle.
+Typically sent from a parking management system to a vehicle.

 ## Arguments